Calculation of Kapitza resistance with kinetic equation: Solution

-Using the matching equations (2), we express the distribution functions of phonons flying from the interface through the distribution functions of phonons incident on the interface.
-We will use the matching equations in the form (10).
-Substituting (21) into (10) with amplitudes (17) we find
+Using the matching equations (2), we express the distribution functions of receding phonons with the distribution functions of incident phonons.
+We will use the matching equations in the form (11).
+Substituting (24) into (11) with amplitudes (18) we find

 The distribution functions of phonons near the boundary are thus expressed through three unknown parameters: $\Delta \tilde T^{L,R}, \Delta T^B$.